bromodachi-team/bromodachi-web/blogs/bombermania-post-mortem.md

 We connected to Meta Ads, ran ad campaign in Brazil, and create a page on Facebook in hope for better advertising - and consider the page to be a stepping stone for advertising future games.
 Yet, we ran into some troubles.

 ## The situation we're in

+### Advertising / Marketing

+After a week of advertising in Brazil, we found that the game is pretty appealing to user - with two creatives, based on the chain explosion / chain reaction mechanic, and big explosions.
+CPI within Brazil is approximately $0.15 - $0.2, sometimes drop as low as $0.13.
+So, first hand conclusion is - the game art style is pretty good, appealing to the player; the chain explosion mechanic seems to attract players as well (while the bigger explosion creative didn't perform as well).
+But, that wouldn't be enough to consider this game as a potential hit on this mobile game market.

+The game's first week performance result in Brazil was not good.
+Terrible -